DCtheTall/introduction-to-machine-learning/README.md

 - `hidden_layers` a list of integers which determines how many hidden layers and how many hidden nodes the neural network will use.
 - `alpha` a regularization constant for each step of linear regression

+Neural networks take a long time to train, but can make very accurate decisions, particularly with large datasets.
+They are sensitive to tuning parameteres and the data should be scaled.

 #### Predicting Uncertainty

 One way to measure the uncertainty of a classifier is